frederic-perez/AmE-dictionary/data/idioms.md

 __keep up with (someone or something)__ :two::hammer:
 __keep your head above water__ To just be able to manage when you have financial difficulties.
 __keyed up__ :dart::two: Excited, nervous, or anxious. _I’m so keyed up after that concert that there’s no way I’m going to be able to fall asleep._
+__kick (someone or something) to the curb__ To discard, abandon, or dismiss someone or something that has become redundant, obsolete, useless, or unwanted. _I can’t believe that after 20 years of hard work the company would just kick me to the curb like that!_ _I think it’s about time we kick this old computer to the curb._
 __kick ass__ :two: _vulgar_ _slang_ To take forceful or harsh measures to achieve an objective.
 __kick butt__ To be very exciting or effective. _Syn_ kick ass _The new system really kicked butt, catching several cheaters the first day it was used._
 __kick in__ :two: To start to have an effect or to happen.